We think this movie stands out for:

 Is it any good?

-Although the film occasionally feels somewhat sugar-coated, Selena remains a very watchable, entertaining, and moving tribute to a beloved performer.
-It also includes portrayals of Mexican-American culture and Hispanic families.
+Although it occasionally feels somewhat sugar-coated, this film remains a very watchable, entertaining, and moving tribute to a beloved performer.
+Selena also includes portrayals of Mexican-American culture and Hispanic families.
 A great pick for families looking to learn more about the Tejano superstar.

 Families can talk about the relationship between Selena and her father.
 Why is he so domineering?
 Does he deny his kids a childhood by forcing them to perform in a musical group?
 Or is he urging them, especially Selena, to reach their potential?